July 1, 2014 | bicycle accident Claims

 If the injuries were severe enough, in addition to an accident benefits claim, you can discuss other compensation options such as a tort claim with an injury lawyer.

-For Legal Counsel in Ontario, Contact Preszler Injury Lawyers
+For Legal Counsel In Ontario, Contact Preszler Injury Lawyers

-If you’ve been injured in a dooring incident in Ontario, contact the lawyers at the Preszler Injury Lawyers.
+If you’ve been injured in a dooring incident in Ontario, contact the lawyers at Preszler Injury Lawyers.
 Call us to schedule a free, no-obligation consultation at your convenience: 1-800-JUSTICE®.